tuyen-vuduc/dotnet-binding-utils/README.md

 | 02 | Binderators.Gradle   | Make use of gradle to download dependencies, form up the dependent tree, then generated appropriate binding csproj and targets. |
 | 03 | MetadataFetcher      | Fetch and map native libaries with their NuGet packages |

+## Notes
+You should install Android Studio or place Android SDK at the following location and use for Visual Studio.

+- MacOS: `$(Home)/Library/Android/sdk`
+- Windows: `$(UserProfile)/AppData/Local/Android/sdk`

 ## Usage

 ### 1) Dependencies.Gradle